 2. Do you try cases in court?
 What’s your track record with trial results?

-Don’t be afraid to ask whether an attorney takes cases to trial, as opposed to one who aims to settle early.
-If they do have experience with trials, you may also want to know what their win record has been and why in the event your case does go to trial.
+Don’t be afraid to ask potential personal injury lawyers if they take cases to trial, or if they aim for a settlement offer.
+If they do have trial experience, you may also want to know what their success rate is in the event your case does go to trial.